 Full EuroMillions prize tier table

 The table above lists every way to win, the odds of each, and what it pays.
-EuroMillions prizes are pari-mutuel: each of the 13 tiers shares a fixed percentage of the prize fund, so the actual amount per winner varies every draw with ticket sales and the number of winners.
+EuroMillions prizes are pari-mutuel: each of the 13 tiers is allocated a fixed percentage of the prize fund (shown per tier above), so the actual amount per winner varies every draw with ticket sales and the number of winners — there are no fixed euro amounts.
 The jackpot starts at €17 million and is capped at €250 million; once the cap is reached, further money rolls down to the next tier.

 How EuroMillions prizes are actually paid